 How to check your new ebook before you publish.

 In a previous post, How To Convert Word To Epub, I explained how to convert a Word document into an .epub or .mobi file by using Calibre.

 Once your manuscript is converted, it is then ready to use on almost all mobile reading devices including Kindle, iPad, Nook or via reading apps such as the Kindle app or iBooks.

-This, of course, means that you have to load your file onto your device or devices, or ask friends to do the same so you can see the result and check your new book on as many devices as possible.
+This, of course, means that you have to load your file onto your device or device or ask friends to do the same so you can see the result and check your new book on as many devices as possible.

 Every time I am ready to publish a new book, I always check my ebook file on my iPad and iPhone with both the Kindle app and iBooks and also load it onto my Kindle, as well, as see how it looks on a friend’s Android phone.